-New PAN genome cotton consortium is just opened, join today and enjoy its full benefits!
+A New PAN genome cotton consortium is now open, join today and enjoy its full benefits!

 The cotton plant has been utilized since 6000 BC to produce cotton fiber and is still the world leading crop grown for textile use.
 Of the approximately 50 species of cotton, there are five allotetraploid species, two of them, Gossypium hirsutum and Gossypium barbadense make up more than 90% of the acreage for cotton production.